Criminal Records and Your Rights

 Widgets

 If you are applying to public or subsidized housing the CORI rules are different.
-See CORI and Housing.
+See Finding Public and Subsidized Housing: Tenant Screening, Criminal Background Checks.

 • Conviction for a felony when the conviction date or incarceration release date occurred less than 10 years prior to the CORI Request Date.